trinhit/slack-exporter/README.md

 **Treat the User OAuth Token as password!
 DO NOT PROVIDE IT TO ANYONE!
 Anyone having this token will be able to see all of your private messages!**

-### Step 6: Spin up your environment
+## Spin up your environment

+System requirements:

+* PHP 7.0+
+* Apache or Nginx
+* MySQL or MariaDB

-As long as your computer has the required software in the **System Requirements** section above, you can just put the code into any folder on your computer then you're ready to run it.
+You can just put the code into any folder on your computer then you're ready to run it.

 **Using Docker?
 You're more than welcome!**